Every self publisher needs to have tools that minimizes effort, maximizes time and enhances production.

 - And the Chrome extension is sometimes incompatible with a few websites

 That last option is a minor inconvenience at best since all you have to do is shut off Grammarly.

-Overall, I give Grammarly my shining endorsement and if you’d like more information about how to access Grammarly, free or premium, then head over to my affiliate link for more information.
+Overall, I give Grammarly my shining endorsement and if you’d like more information about how to access Grammarly, free or premium, then click on this affiliate link for more information or go to:

 Remember if you liked this post, then click below to share with your followers.
-Now, get out there and check out Grammarly, you savvy self-publisher you.
-Till later, this has been Self Publishing with Dale and I’ll see you guys soon.
+Now, get out there and check out Grammarly.
+Till later, this has been Self-Publishing with Dale and I’ll see you soon.